 At 270.224 mph (434 km/h), the KillaJoule is the fastest electric motorcycle in the world.
 It has also made its rider and builder Eva Håkansson the world’s fastest woman on a motorcycle.
 But what makes KillaJoule so insanely fast?
 We are un-wrapping the bike and revealing all its secrets.

-There are only two battery-powered vehicles that have achieved higher speeds and they are both four-wheeled cars: Buckeye Bullet 1 and 2.5 which both have been over 300 mph.
+There are only three battery-powered vehicles that have achieved higher speeds and they are all four-wheeled cars: Buckeye Bullet 1, 2.5 and 3 which all have been over 300 mph.
 They were built by Ohio State University large student teams, and they have budgets that are at least ten times larger than the KillaJoule budget, if not a hundred times larger.

 While speaking of budget, let’s start there.
 The KillaJoule is a private hobby project by the wife-husband team Eva Håkansson and Bill Dube’, built on a shoestring budget.
-It was built in their two-car garage over a period of five years, working only evenings and weekends.
+It was built in their two-car garage over a period of eight years, working only evenings and weekends.
 Not including the thousands of hours of labor, the KillaJoule is worth about $250,000 in parts.
 About half of that value is from generous in-kind sponsors supplying parts such batteries, motor and motor controllers, and friends donating time and skills to help with bodywork, chassis and wheels.
 The rest of the funding comes from Bill’s government salary, since Eva until recently only receives small monthly stipend as a PhD student.
 About 80 % of the “blood, sweat, and tears” are Eva’s, as she prefers to explain it.
 That said, the budget is not one of KillaJoule’s secrets, it is one of its main limitations.

 So how do you build a record-breaking vehicle on a shoestring budget?
 Well, you have to put in a bit of cleverness and a lot of “sweat equity” instead of money.
 These are the real “secrets”.